PhPlam/tegrom/test/README.md

-# test
+# Test scripts and notebooks

-contains evaluation and tests on models
+Contains different scripts and notebook to evaluate the model and test new functions.

 Owner: Philipp Plamper
-Date: 11. may 2021
+Date: 08. october 2021